Deschampsia, tufted hairgrass: planting, care and companion planting

 - Water and mulch.

-Companion planting Deschampsias in the garden
+Companion planting with Deschampsias

-One planting idea: Deschampsia cespitosa ‘Goldschleier’, Eupatorium maculatum ‘Atropurpureum’, Persicaria amplexicaulis ‘Firetail’ (or ‘Caliente’, ‘Black Field’, ‘Fat Domino’…), Persicaria amplexicaulis ‘Rosea’ and Selinum wallichianum
+An idea for a combination: Deschampsia cespitosa ‘Goldschleier’, Eupatorium maculatum ‘Atropurpureum’, Persicaria amplexicaulis ‘Firetail’ (or ‘Caliente’, ‘Black Field’, ‘Fat Domino’…), Persicaria amplexicaulis ‘Rosea’ and Selinum wallichianum

 Useful resources